 And with live chat, your agents can handle multiple customer conversations, simultaneously.
 It permits you to speed up your customer service without having to hire more agents.

-What should your Digital CX strategy look like in 2021?
+What should your digital customer experience strategy be in 2023?

-2021 is all about understanding your customers.
+2023 is all about understanding your customers.
 Not just demographic groups, not only segments, not merely personas.
 It’s going to be about understanding individual customers.
-Hyper-personalization and individualization are going to be driving forces this year.
+Hyper-personalization and individualization are going to be driving forces for digital customer experience strategies this year.

 Commit your team towards understanding your customers this year.
 What do they want to gain from your offerings?
 What issues are they facing?
 How busy are they?

 Your digital customer service strategy is going to be a major part of your digital cx strategy as a whole.
 This means that you’re going to need to ask some important questions about your customers.
 Here’s one of the big questions - do your customers prefer quick, automated support or do they crave the human element that comes with live chat?

 Not everyone wants the same thing.
 You need a solution that works for various types of customers.
 And that means you need to make the effort to get into their minds.

 You need to make the effort to map and understand your customer journey thoroughly.
 The idea is to make the journey easier, effortless, and convenient.